tytydraco/yessleep/out/Tales_From_the_Night_Shift_Log_1.md

 “LET’S GET GOIN ABBERS!”

 Was I getting tired of his attempts at creating a permanent nickname for me?
 Yes, but at this point he wasn’t going to listen if he didn’t the last 4 times.
 I followed him to the back of the store, as I looked behind myself to look out the front door windows to see whether or not there were any people in the parking lot.
 Didn’t want any potential customers simply walking into an empty store.
 There weren’t.
-I turned my head back to see that Rosco had already reached the storage room door, waiting for me, holloring.
+I turned my head back to see that Rosco had already reached the storage room door, waiting for me, hollering.

 “COME ON SLOW POKE, YA WAITING FOR ME TO CARRY YOU THERE?!”